matearg/wallpapers/README.md

 # Wallpapers

-A buch of wallpapers to use :)
+A bunch of wallpapers to use :)